datakortet/whoosh/docs/source/stemming.rst

 The problem
 ===========

-The indexed text will often contain words in different form than the one the user searches for.
+The indexed text will often have contain words in different form than the one the user searches for.
 For example, if the user searches for ``render``, we would like the search to match not only documents that contain the ``render``, but also ``renders``, ``rendering``, ``rendered``, etc.